 However, guidelines that use the word "should" are meant to be applied, but with some flexibility.
 They indicate that the City is open to design features that are equal to, or better than, that stated - so long as the intent is satisfied.
-The applicant assumes the burden of proof to demonstrate how a proposed design meets this test and determination will be made by the Director.
+The applicant assumes the burden of proof to demonstrate how a proposed design meets this test and determination will be made by the Director

 Finally, it should be noted that there are other codes and ordinances that govern development in centers and corridors, such as the Building Code and Public Works Standards.
+The most restrictive code shall apply.